prakhar1989/docker-curriculum/README.md

 }
 root@35180ccc206a:/opt/flask-app# exit
 ```
 This should be fairly straightforward to you by now.
 We start the container in the interactive mode with the `bash` process.
-The `--rm` is a convenient flag for running one off commands as the container gets cleaned up when it's work is done.
+The `--rm` is a convenient flag for running one off commands since the container gets cleaned up when it's work is done.
 We try a `curl` but we need to install it first.
 Once we do that, we see that we can indeed talk to ES on `172.17.0.2:9200`.
 Awesome!

 Although we have figured out a way to make the containers talk to each other, there are still two problems with this approach -

 1. We would need to a add an entry into the `/etc/hosts` file of the Flask container so that it knows that `es` hostname stands for `172.17.0.2`.
-If the IP keeps changing, manually editing this entry is quite tedious.
+If the IP keeps changing, manually editing this entry would be quite tedious.

-2. Since the *bridge* network is shared by every container by default this method is **not secure**.
+2. Since the *bridge* network is shared by every container by default, this method is **not secure**.

-The good news that docker has a great solution to this problem.
-It allows us to define our own networks and keeps it isolated.
+The good news that Docker has a great solution to this problem.
+It allows us to define our own networks while keeping them isolated.
 It also tackles the `/etc/hosts` problem and we'll quickly see how.

 Let's first go ahead and create our own network.
 ```raw